 Planning a trip can be both overwhelming and exciting.
 It requires a thorough search, time and commitment.
 The hardest part when you plan a trip is where to start, how to find a cheap airline ticket and the desire to see it ALL.
 Therefore, here are my tried and tested tips to plan a trip on a budget.

 Tips to plan a trip on a budget

 Usually, when I travel, I like to wander the streets, find hidden gems and experience the country like a local.
 I am not a big museum fan, so I eliminate museum hunt most of the time.
-However, there are some types I like to go, like Museum of Broken Relationships in Zagreb, or Chernobyl Museum in Kiev.
+However, there are some types I like to go to, like the Museum of Broken Relationships in Zagreb, or the Chernobyl Museum in Kyiv.

 And I plan all my trips, without the help of a travel agency or anyone, I have developed some hacks I want to share with you.
 So let’s get into this!